aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 ```

 Returns or sets the number of columns in the specified slicer.
+The default value is 1.

 **Example**